Second in an occasional series of natural history book reviews.

 For each genus, there is a general description, a brief diagnostic key, individual species descriptions, and line drawings of one or more species.
 The diagnostic keys are independent of the descriptions, so they can be used or ignored as desired.
 Descriptions are quite abbreviated but do contain specific measurements, fruit characteristics, details on distribution and habitat, and other facts that are usually missing from popular guides.
 My only criticism is that I would have preferred to have line illustrations for ALL plants in the book, especially in large genera with many similar species.
 I don’t think this would have added many pages, especially if superfluous items were omitted (such the horticultural section, which is too generalized to be useful, and the extensive and pompous documentation on the book’s history and structure.)
 The binding is fragile for a large paperback, especially for the heavy use that this one is likely to get from many readers, but it does keep the price affordable.
 Overall, this is a wonderful book for botanists, land managers, serious naturalists, and California desert hikers who want something more complete and informative than most wildflower guides.
 It’s also a good introduction to technical botanical manuals, encouraging the transition from “picture matching” to more formal taxonomic study.
 It is a joy to use and offers a treasure trove of lore and images for this unique desert region.

 First in an occasional series of natural history book reviews.
+Books reviewed here can be purchased through Amazon.com by following the links from my Southern Arizona Desert Botany homepage.

 THE GREAT CACTI: ETHNOBOTANY AND BIOGEOGRAPHY, by David Yetman, 2007.
 University of Arizona Press, 297 pages, hardbound.